IchigoJam/zen4ij/README.md

 Let's make programs with Zen language on your PC!
 This tool provide to convert IchigoJam BASIC to bin file.

-- Only IchigoJam 1.4b9 or higher for LPC1114
+- Only IchigoJam 1.4b9 or higher for LPC1114 or IchigoJam R

 see also
 https://fukuno.jig.jp/2919